List of Australia Test cricket records: Umpiring records

-Daryl Harper (pictured) holds the Australian record for the most number of Test matches umpired with 95.
+Rod Tucker (pictured) holds the Australian record for the most number of Test matches umpired with 102, as of August 2026.

 Most matches umpired

 An umpire in cricket is a person who officiates the match according to the Laws of Cricket.
 Two umpires adjudicate the match on the field, whilst a third umpire has access to video replays, and a fourth umpire looks after the match balls and other duties.
 The records below are only for on-field umpires.

 Aleem Dar of Pakistan holds the record for the most Test matches umpired with 145.
 Dar set the record in December 2019 overtaking West Indian Steve Bucknor's mark of 128 matches.
 They are followed by South Africa's Rudi Koertzen who officiated in 108.
-The most experienced Australian is Daryl Harper who is fourth on the list with 95 Test matches umpired.
+The most experienced Australian is Rod Tucker who is fourth on the list with 102 Test matches umpired.
+Tucker eclipsed Daryl Harper's Australian record of 95 matches when he stood in his 96th Test in October 2025, the first Test between South Africa and Pakistan.